Stripe Webhooks: Complete Guide with Event Examples

 Check webhook delivery status in the Stripe Dashboard under Developers > Webhooks.
 This shows:

-Failed webhooks can be manually retried from the dashboard for debugging.
+You can manually retry failed webhooks from the dashboard for debugging.

 Handling 200+ Stripe Events

-Stripe generates over 200 different webhook event types.
-While you don't need to handle every event, understanding event categories helps you build robust integrations.
+Stripe creates over 200 different webhook event types.
+You do not need to handle every one.
+But knowing the event categories helps you build solid setups.

 Event Naming Convention